Ironieser/MMTok/README.md

 - 🧠 **Multimodal Coverage:** The first framework to formulate vision token subset selection as a coverage maximization problem, ensuring selected tokens are both semantically relevant to the text query and informationally rich.
 - 📈 **Broad Compatibility:** Consistent improvements across multiple VLM architectures (LLaVA-1.5, LLaVA-NeXT, Qwen2.5-VL) and model sizes.

-Feel free to star🌟 the repo or cite✨ the paper if you find it interesting.😊

 ## 📅 Roadmap / TODO
 - [ ] **Batch Inference**: Support `batch_size > 1` for high-throughput scenarios.